mlavi/hugo/content/post/git-for-operators.md

 # 2020-04-19: Securing Pets in Git

 I began my [Dotfiles](https://github.com/webpro/awesome-dotfiles) journey when I began refactoring my work from a Macbook Air to a Dell XPS running [Linux Mint](https://www.linuxmint.com/) (akin to the XPS Developer Edition/Project Sputnik).
-I love the Mac, but the battery and keyboard were failing, and I had wanted to make Linux my primary OS for years.
-I prepared by driving towards cross-platform, web, and open source applications as much as possible.
+I loved the Mac for many years, but the battery and keyboard were failing, and I had wanted to make Linux my primary OS.
+Over the years, I prepared by driving towards cross-platform, web, and open source applications as much as possible.

 I had been successful making my home directory portable across OS updates on my Linux desktop, making my data somewhat OS version independent.
-Rather than just migrate with a one-time lift and shift from Mac to Linux, it took time to make my work portable.
-I ended up where I could go back and forth between laptops as needed to have the best of both worlds. e.g.: I still need the Mac for PowerPoint, but I may get around that with Frame IT desktop, dual-booting to Windows, or running a Windows VM.
+Rather than just migrate with a one-time lift and shift from Mac to Linux, I took the time to make my work portable and that effort continues.
+I ended up where I can go back and forth between laptops as needed, keeping my work and environments up to date, to have the best of both worlds.
+Today, I have few exceptions which anchor me to one or the other. e.g.: I still need the Mac for PowerPoint, but I may get around that with Frame IT desktop, dual-booting to Windows, or running a Windows VM.

 Dotfiles are primarily text, therefore revision control is a more logical choice over file sync for collaboration across machines and for backups.
 As soon as I settled on a [dotfile manager](https://github.com/webpro/awesome-dotfiles), I began to put my work into a local Git repo.
-The first dotfile manager I tried had GPG encryption; I didn't stick with it long enough to take advantage of that feature; however, it set a valuable expectation for transparent encryption.
+The first dotfile manager I tried had GPG encryption.
+I didn't stick with it long enough to take advantage of that feature; however, it set a valuable expectation for transparent encryption.
 I continued to document my Mac setup, placing it under revision control.
 As I placed more into the local repo, I eventually added and pushed to a hosted, private repo to and test my work on the Linux laptop.

 For my standards, a private hosted repo and security in transit wasn't enough to secure valuable information.
 I had lots of valuable pets such as: username, password, IP address, hostname, account number, install location path names, etc. I wanted to prevent accidental leakage of secrets and I tackled the problem in two stages.

 For the first stage, I researched GPG and wanted to coordinate that with e-mail (which is an ongoing project).
 I settled on an easier initial step with transparent, team-based git encryption: [Transcrypt](https://github.com/elasticdog/transcrypt) is open source and cross platform enough. :) This solution allowed me to safely add my pet files with hard coded work while I continued to refactor them in the second stage.

 For the second stage, I searched for an off-line password manager for storing credentials and other confidential information for all my pets!
 I didn't want to trust an online, cloud, SaaS service to accidentally breach my secrets, e.g.: this happens regularly with credit cards.
 Furthermore, it was important that the app was open source, cross platform, and had web browser integration.
-This would allow me to refactor everything into a common store: all pet credentials, in a pet profile, in a pet browser, under a pet account, on a pet OS.
+This would allow me to refactor everything into a common store: all pet credentials, in a pet profile, in a pet browser, under a pet account, on a pet OS could finally become cattle.

-I will elaborate on the search candidates and stack rank ordering another time, but [KeepassXC](https://keepassxc.org) satisfied most of my requirements and won my loyalty due to design values, regular updates, and an [endorsement by the EFF](https://ssd.eff.org/en/module/how-use-keepassxc).
+I might elaborate on the research candidates another time, but [KeepassXC](https://keepassxc.org) satisfied most of my requirements and won my loyalty due to design values, regular updates, and an [endorsement by the EFF](https://ssd.eff.org/en/module/how-use-keepassxc).
 While the credential file store is encrypted by pass phrase (Transcrypt doubly protects it for some defense in depth), it derives from a well known file format, allowing alternative GUI and web browser plug-in/extensions.
 Finally, the app fairly gracefully handles changes from file sync and I have gotten my conflict resolution process under control.
-So I have been happy to continually refactor my hard-coded pets into the credential file store and leverage updates across several machines and apps.
+I have been happy to continually refactor my hard-coded pets into the credential file store and leverage updates across several machines and apps.

 Finally, not only are my secrets portable across machines and apps, but now I've begun to generate pet configuration files to populate environment variables from my store.
 This keeps pets out of binaries, configuration files, and Git as much as possible!
 It is a matter of time to drive this effort towards LDAP, Kerberos, Vault, etc. for service based pets and ephemeral, dynamic session tokens and passwords with audit logs as listed in [pet password](#pet-passwords).